 Have multiple browsers installed on your Ubuntu machine?
 Sometimes it can be a bit confusing if you want to change the the default web browser from one to another.
-Here’s a simple way you can make the switch using the Linux command line.
+Here are two easy ways via the command line or via the Ubuntu Settings.

-Say that Konqueror is currently the default web browser on your computer and you want to change it to Firefox.
+- Say that Chromium is currently the default web browser on your computer and you want to change it to Firefox.
 We’ll use the Ubuntu tool update-alternatives to help us make the change.
-Open a Terminal window by selecting Applications -> Accessories -> Terminal and run the following command:
+Open a Terminal window and run the following command:

-Follow the instructions.
-Type 1 and hit the Return key to change from the current default web browser (Konqueror) to Firefox.
-Now when you click on a link somewhere Firefox will launch rather than Konqueror.
+- Follow the instructions.
+In this example I’d select 2 and hit the Return/Enter key to change from the current default web browser (Chromium) to Firefox.
+Now when you click on a link somewhere Firefox will launch rather than Chromium.

 There are 2 choices for the alternative x-www-browser (providing /usr/bin/x-www-browser).